magento/devdocs/guides/v2.1/ui_comp_guide/troubleshoot/ui_comp_troubleshoot_js.md

 This article describes how to define what UI components are used on a particular page, their JavaScript components and what data they use.

-To define the UI components used on a page, you can use browser built-in developer tools, or install additionally a plugin, for example Knockout JS context debugger for Google Chrome.
+To define the UI components used on a page, you can use browser built-in developer tools, or install additionally a plugin, for example Knockoutjs context debugger for Google Chrome.

 ## Debugging using Knockout.js plugin